queryluke/masseffect-5e-pdf/completed/adept.md

 ### Spellcasting

-Using your biotic implant or innate biotic talents, you can manimulate the mass of objects and space.
+Using your biotic implant or innate biotic talents, you can manipulate the mass of objects and space.
 See chapter 10 for the general rules of spellcasting and chapter 11 for the list of spells.

 #### Cantrips